- Food and Cooking»

-When buying sweet potatoes it isn’t much different than buying white potatoes.
-They should be heavy for their size, firm, free of blemishes, mold or sprouts.
+Sweet potatoes should be heavy for their size, firm, free of blemishes, mold or sprouts.
 If they have sprouts you know they are really old.
 You can store the potatoes in the pantry in a cool dark place and they usually will keep for 2 or 3 weeks.
 Scrub them before you bake or peel them as they usually have loose dirt on the skin.

 Nutritional Value of a Sweet Potato

 The Center for Science in the Public Interest (CSPI) ranks the sweet potato as number one in nutrition of all vegetables.

 Nutritional Information for sweet potato –one medium potato:

 - Fat 0.39 g